Indochina Link Vietnam

 Residents pay progressive rates (5%-35%) on worldwide income after deductions.
 Non-residents pay a flat 20% on Vietnam-sourced employment income only—no deductions allowed.

-The General Department of Taxation counts any part of a 24-hour period as a full presence day.
-Arrival at 11:50 PM counts as Day 1.
-The GDT reviews entry/exit stamps and audits frequently recalculate presence days including previously excluded business travel (Law 109/2025/QH15, Article 2, guided by Circular 111/2013/TT-BTC Article 1).
+The General Department of Taxation counts any part of a 24-hour period as a full presence day—arrival at 11:50 PM counts as Day 1.
+GDT reviews entry/exit stamps and recalculates presence days including previously excluded business travel (Law 109/2025/QH15, Article 2, guided by Circular 111/2013/TT-BTC Article 1).

-Tax year defaults to calendar year (January 1-December 31), but expats arriving mid-year can elect a 12-month period from arrival by notifying the Tax Authority within 30 days.
-Without this election, late-year arrivals may face dual-status complexity.
+Tax year defaults to calendar year, but expats arriving mid-year can elect a 12-month period from arrival by notifying the Tax Authority within 30 days.

-⚠️ COMPLIANCE ALERT: Expats with Vietnam permanent residence cards are TAX RESIDENTS from day one—even where actual presence days are limited under Law 109/2025/QH15
+⚠️ COMPLIANCE ALERT: Expats with Vietnam permanent residence cards are TAX RESIDENTS from day one—progressive brackets apply regardless of actual presence days under Law 109/2025/QH15

 Dual-status scenarios occur when an expat transitions from non-resident to resident mid-year.
 Income before residency is taxed at 20%, post-residency income follows progressive brackets.
-Retroactive residency determination during audits leads to back-tax assessments, late-payment interest of 0.03% per day on any tax shortfall, and administrative penalties for under-declaration or late payment under Law on Tax Administration 2019 as amended.
+Retroactive residency determination leads to back-tax assessments plus 0.03% daily interest under Law on Tax Administration 2019.

 Tax residency status intersects with employment contract structure and work permit validity—for the full employer compliance framework, see Vietnam employment law and HR compliance for FDI companies.